The $3 Million Mistake

 What changed is fundamental.
 Mike stopped hiring people to write code.
 He hired people who could think strategically about product and wield AI as a force multiplier.

 His technical leader rarely writes code by hand.
 She uses AI to generate it, reviews the output, and iterates.
+This shift toward AI agents handling the execution layer is redefining what engineering teams look like.
 Her focus is architecture and product decisions.
 The cognitive work that AI cannot yet replicate.
 This tracks with research from Harvard Business School, which found in a 2023 study that AI improved performance on creative and strategic tasks by up to 40% when used as a collaborator, but degraded outcomes when users deferred to it entirely on complex judgment calls.

 The product people on Mike's team don't hold computer science degrees.
 They understand customers.
 They translate needs into clear specifications.
 AI handles the conversion to code.
 This distinction matters more than most founders realize.